roshanlodha/NRMA/README.md

 3. <sup>a</sup>Neil Mehta, <sup>a</sup>Craig Nielsen

 <sup>a</sup>Cleveland Clinic Lerner College of Medicine
+## Abstract
+The assignment of clerkship positions to third year medical students is a critical aspect of their development as medical professionals.
+However, the process can be challenging due to the limited number of available positions and the need to match students with clerkships that align with their interests and career goals.
+In this paper, we propose the use of the Hungarian algorithm as a solution to this problem.
+The Hungarian algorithm is a mathematical method that can be used to solve the assignment problem, allowing for the optimal assignment of clerkship positions to students in a way that minimizes the cost.
+We believe that this approach has the potential to improve the clerkship order assignment process and enhance the learning experiences of medical students.

 ## Introduction
 Third-year medical students complete a series of core rotations in internal medicine, surgery, pediatrics, obstetrics, gynecology, neurology, psychiatry, and family medicine.
 Elective rotations often require a prerequisite core rotation; for example, to enroll in the orthopedics elective, students must first complete the core surgery rotation.
 Thus, students tend to have a preference for the order in which they are assigned to these rotations.